Mur River - Graz/ Auwiesen to Kalsdorf

 On gentle waters towards the winter sun

-Over its 453 km Styria's main river not only flows through Graz, but also on to Slovenia, Croatia and Hungary, only to end in the Drava River at the Croatian-Hungarian border.
+On its 453 km Styria's main river runs not only through Graz, but also on to Slovenia, Croatia and Hungary as well as to the Croatian-Hungarian border in order to flow into the Drava River.
 The river sections south of Graz are the ideal starting point for a leisurely paddling tour near the Styrian capital and also well suited for SUP beginners.

-We start our tour in Liebenau, the southernmost district of the city, and park our car in the area of the motorway bridge and the rowing club.
-From here you can easily get on water and you will also find enough space to get your equipment ready to go.
-As an alternative, it is possible to go under the bridge and to the Auwiesen recreation area about 300 m away, in order to enter the artificial lake from there.
-There are also sanitary facilities and a SUP rental.
-In summer you also have the unique opportunity to practice SUP-Yoga and experience the tranquility on the outskirts of the big city.
+We start our tour in Liebenau, the southernmost district of the city, and park our car near the highway bridge and the rowing club.
+From here it is easy to get on the Mur and there is plenty of space to get your equipment ready.
+Alternatively, you can go under the bridge and to the Auwiesen recreation area about 300 m away in order to go on the water at the artificial lake.
+There are also sanitary facilities and a SUP rental shop.
+In summer, you also have the unique opportunity to practice SUP yoga and experience the tranquility on the outskirts of the big city.

 However, we can hardly wait to stand on the water and therefore get on our boards at the slipway of the fire brigade under the motorway bridge.
 But be careful: there is a risk of slipping on the ramp!
 Therefore, it is better to put the boards in the water from the quay.
 The water is calm here and the current to the south is extremely weak.